Food for thought and the imagination

 About Psychotherapy and Counselling, from the UKCP

 UKCP member psychotherapists undergo a 4-year, postgraduate, in-depth and experiential training in how to work with a variety of people with a wide range of emotional distress, mental health issues and difficulties.
+To complete the clinical part of the training the course may take longer, for example, 5-6 years.
 Psychotherapists are trained in one or more of the psychotherapy modalities.

 Counsellors can practice after receiving relatively short training, although some have many years of experience.
 It is generally accepted that counsellors provide shorter-term therapy.